Soldering Profiles and Guidelines for SMT Ceramic Components

 LASERtrim® Capacitors - Offered with gold flashed nickel- barrier terminations only.
 Due to the unique internal construction of the LASERtrim® it is recommeded that a convervative reflow temperature profile be used (Fig.4).
 Wave soldering is discouraged.

 Ceramic capacitor attachment with a soldering iron is discouraged due to the inherent limitations on precisely controlling soldering temperature, heat transfer rate, and time.
 In the event that a soldering iron must be employed the following precautions are recommended.

 - Preheat circuit and ceramic component to 150°C

 - Never contact the ceramic surface with the iron tip

 Proper preheating is essential to prevent thermal shock cracking of the capacitor.
 The circuit assembly should be preheated as shown in the recommended profiles at a rate of 1.0 to 2.0°C per second to within 65 to 100°C of the maximum soldering temperature.

 SMT Soldering Temperatures

-The general term “reflow” refers to several methods used in heating the circuit so that solder paste reflows, or “wetting” of the ceramic capacitor and PCB contacts occurs.
+The general term "reflow" refers to several methods used in heating the circuit so that solder paste reflows, or "wetting" of the ceramic capacitor and PCB contacts occurs.
 These methods include infrared, convection and radiant heating.
 The size of the solder fillet may be controlled by varying the amount of solder paste that is screened onto the circuit.
-Recommended temperature limits and times for solder reflow are shown in Figure 1 and 2 for Ceramic Capacitors and inductors and for LASERtrim® in Figure 5.
+Recommended temperature limits and times for solder reflow are shown in Figure 1 for Ceramic Capacitors, Inductors and for LASERtrim® in Figure 4.

-Wave soldering is perhaps the most rigorous of surface mount soldering processes due to the steep rise in temperature seen by the circuit as it is immersed in the molten solder wave, typically at 240°C. Recommended temperature limits for wave soldering are shown in Fig. 4.
+Wave soldering is perhaps the most rigorous of surface mount soldering processes due to the steep rise in temperature seen by circuit as it is immersed in the molten solder wave, typically at 240°C. Recommended temperature limits for wave soldering are shown in Fig 3.

 Cool Down Cycle